 Are you for or against #OWASP keeping A7: "Insufficient Attack Protection" in the latest OWASP Top 10 2017 draft? #appsec— david lindsay (@thornmaker) April 12, 2017

 While the role of Contrast Security is controversial for sure, I also find it weird that “lack of firewall” should be classified a vulnerability at all.

 OWASP Top 10 is supposed to be list of top security risks for web applications.
 In the best case, WAF is a risk mitigation technique that prevents exploitation of the vulnerabilities that should be fixed anyway.
 People should not rely on WAFs.
 These mechanisms provide defence-in-depth, they are not a solution.

 Let’s consider a static web page with no dynamic content or any other server side processing but HTTP daemon handling the requests and responding with corresponding static HTML file.
-Only way to exploit the service is via vulnerability in web server software or some other service running on the same host.
+Only way to exploit the service is via vulnerability in the web server software (Apache / nginx etc.) or some other service running on the same host.
 In this scenario, value of deploying a WAF, is nonexistent.
-Instead, WAF is just another part of software to fail, extending the attack surface.
+Quite opposite actually, WAF wouble be just another part of software to potentially fail, extending the attack surface.

 Other notes about Top 10 RC1

 A10 “Unprotected APIs”, while important, is also an interesting choice.
 Most points mentioned on the draft, are already covered in other items of the list.
 It is also undermined that security testing of APIs can be difficult, since they are meant to be used by machines, not by humans.
 I don’t agree with this claim.
 Pentesting APIs isn’t technically difficult.
 It’s just boring, and automating it may require some scripting.